 A Gift Circle is a small gathering of people to facilitate the sharing of gifts, needs, and gratitude in the co-creation of community relationships.

-Friends and family come together and collectively participate in a Gift Circle in order to discover new gift circle1ways of supporting one another.
+Friends and family come together and collectively participate in a Gift Circle in order to discover new ways of supporting one another.
 This collaborative process opens individuals to the power of community, the joys of giving and receiving, and the freedom to express our needs and discover our gifts.
 Gift Circles connect people together in mutually supportive friendship.

 A very simple practice of the emerging gift economy, Gift Circles inspire people into generosity and sharing through a first-hand experience of the unity in community.